OffBy0x01/usbskeletonkey/README.md

 --------------------

-Once a module is selected - enter configuration mode of the selected module.
+Once a module is selected, configuration mode for said module is entered.
 The following commands can be used to interact with configuration mode:

 command				- Description of command